XavierTann/KitchenChaos/README.md

 # KitchenChaos
-KitchenChaos is a cooking game, similar to the game Overcooked.
-This was my personal project, done through Unity.
+KitchenChaos is a fast-paced, multiplayer cooking game inspired by Overcooked.
+Developed as a personal project in Unity, it showcases my skills in game design, programming, and collaborative gameplay mechanics.